Writing JSON Schemas

 - If response (

-) should not be generated dynamically, and you want it to be a custom text message instead.
-You can usereturn_value_notes
+RETURN VALUE) should not be generated dynamically, and you want it to be a custom text message instead.
+You can usereturn_value_notesto add custom text with emptyproperties.
+Examples:setpsbtversion,commando,recover. - If only one of multiple request parameters can be provided then utilize

 oneOfMany

 key with condition defining arrays.
-For example,plugin
+For example,plugincommand defines it as

-and it prints the parameter output as
+"oneOfMany": [["plugin", "directory"]]and it prints the parameter output as

-. - If request parameters are paired with other parameter and either all of them can be passed
+[*plugin|directory*]. - If request parameters are paired with other parameter and either all of them can be passed

-to the command or none of them; then utilizepairedWith
+to the command or none of them; then utilizepairedWithkey with condition defining arrays.

-command defines it as"pairedWith": [["partid", "groupid"]]
+For example,delpaycommand defines it as"pairedWith": [["partid", "groupid"]]

-and it prints the parameter output as[*partid* *groupid*]
+and it prints the parameter output as[*partid* *groupid*]. -

 - If some of the optional request parameters are dependent upon other optional parameters,

-key where object key can be mapped with the array of dependent params.
+usedependentUponkey where object key can be mapped with the array of dependent params.

-it can be defined as"dependentUpon": { "index": ["start", "limit"] }
+it can be defined as"dependentUpon": { "index": ["start", "limit"] }in the json and it will

-generate the Markdown syntax as[*index* [*start*] [*limit*]]
+generate the Markdown syntax as[*index* [*start*] [*limit*]].

 - If some of the optional request parameters are dependent upon other optional parameters,